ShadaabHasan/F1-Data-Visualisation/README.md

 6. **Circuit Performance Analysis:**
    - Extracts race winners by circuit and visualizes dominance trends.
+   - Color coded each bar to each driver for clear differentiation and better visual analysis

+7. **Visualizing the 2021 F1 Season:**
+   - Plotted driver points as a scatterplot to track their progression over the 2021 season.
+   - Connected race points with lines to show how each driver’s performance evolved across different races.
+   - Assigned unique colors to each driver for clear differentiation and better visual analysis.

 ## Plots Gallery
 Click on the plots to zoom in for a clearer view.